 A Physicist is a scientist who studies the nature and properties of matter and energy.
-He research and develop theories to explain the behavior of these phenomena, and they design and conduct experiments to test his theories.
+He researches and develops theories to explain the behavior of these phenomena, and they design and conduct experiments to test his theories.

 Most physicists specialize in one or more specific areas of physics, such as mechanics, optics, thermodynamics, electromagnetism, or quantum mechanics.
 Some physicists work in interdisciplinary fields such as nuclear physics, materials science, or biophysics.